-Whether you’re hitting the road or flying halfway around the world, these tips can help you have a healthy and hassle-free trip.
+Whether you’re hitting the road or flying halfway around the world, these tips for traveling with diabetes can help you have a healthy and hassle-free trip.

 Plan for meals.